UBS

 UBS, HANDS OFF OUR OCEANS

-Lucerne | April 8th, 2025 – Days before the UBS Annual General Meeting, a civil society alliance is drawing attention to the major Swiss bank's investment policy in the Philippines.
-UBS is one of the biggest institutional investors in the Philippine conglomerate San...
+UBS hands off our oceans 8 April 2025, Lucerne, Switzerland – Days before the UBS Annual General Meeting, a civil society alliance is drawing attention to the major Swiss bank's investment policy in the Philippines.
+UBS is one of the biggestinstitutional investors in...

 Building Bridges without crossing them ?
 Convergences and contradictions in the Swiss sustainable finance movement